kingjotaro/leaky-bucket/gist.md

 Scenario 2:

-This second script has a timeout of 0.3 seconds per request using CPF.
+This scenario has a timeout of 0.3 seconds per request using CPF.